rubillos/RV-Bridge/README.md

 * The correct RV-C packets are being sent over the bus based on changes made in the Home app for lights, switches, and fans.
 * The RV devices respond correctly.
 * Lights, switches, and fans are complete.
-* The temperature readings from thermostats are reflected in the Home app.
+* Temperature readings from thermostats are reflected in the Home app.
-* Thermostat changes in the RV are reflected in the Home app.
-* RV responds to changes made in the Home app.
+* Thermostat control is complete.

 ---
 ## <a name="hardware"></a>Hardware